codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ### Create Java Objects for Resources

 You can auto-generate the Java objects you need by capturing the JSON output and using [jsonschema2pojo](http://www.jsonschema2pojo.org/).
-You can also create them manually, but you will need to learn how to use the [[Gson library|Leveraging-the-GSON-Library]] that is used by default with Retrofit.
+You can also create them manually, but you will need to learn how to use the [Gson](https://github.com/google/gson) library that is used by default with Retrofit.

 #### Auto-generating the Java objects
 Make sure to select `JSON` as the Source Type: